zynksoftware/Zynk-Workflow/_docs/Amazon-Marketplace-Connector/Exporting-Refunds-from-Amazon-Marketplace.md

 ### Export From
 _Required_
 The rolling date to download refunds from.
 This will automatically update each time the task runs.
 TIP: If you want to re-download old refunds, change the Download From property

+### Export To > Download To Date
+_Optional_
+Download records up to this date, required if 'Download to Enabled' is enabled.

+### Export To > Download To Enabled
+_Required_
+Set to true to only download records up to a certain date, if disabled will download records up to the current date.

 ### Order IDs
 _Optional_